alibaba/MongoShake/README.md

 # High Availability
 ---
 Mongo-Shake periodically persistent its context into register center which by default is the source database.
 Currently, the context is checkpoint which marks the position of successfully replay oplog.<br>
-Hypervisor mechanism is also supported so that it will restart immediately when dies.
+Hypervisor mechanism is also supported so that it will restart immediately when dies(`master_quorum` in configuration).

 # Filter
 ---